 The Western tradition of strategy is a means–end rational framework: it implies the use of certain means to achieve desired ends.
 Western thought assumes strategy to be causal, not consequential.

 In contrast to Western strategic thought, the aphorisms of Chinese strategic thought may appear contradictory, even paradoxical.
 Our initial readings of Sun Tzu, et al. are more akin to reading poetry, which naturally lends itself to pondering metaphors, not checklists of action.

 Indeed, pondering metaphor is the intent.
 Aphorisms of dual meaning are meant to help one understand the unforseeable nature of reality.
-By starting with “not knowing”, Chinese strategic thought begins at “the inherent potential of the situation (Shih) and to be carried along by it as it evolves.”
+By starting with "not knowing", Chinese strategic thought begins at “the inherent potential of the situation (Shih)” and is “carried along by it as it evolves.”

 Conditions and effects

 Condition-consequence is a process which transforms the situation by effects.
 This is markedly different from the means-end mode where a goal leads to direct action in order to achieve a result.
 There are subtle implications:

 Conditions occur “upstream”.
 Like a fisherman paying attention to the weather, or a surfer to the waves, she won’t act without favourable conditions.
 Attention, patience and non-action become virtuous.

 There are as many consequences as there are conditions.
 No two consequences will be alike.
 Outcomes are expected to be interchangeable.